5 Tips to Give to Inexperienced Investors During A Market Dip

 As a new investor, your client may not have much context or know what to expect in terms of performance.

 It can be helpful to let clients know that many others before them have felt nervous about markets.
-From 1854 to 2009, the U.S. has been through 33 economic downturns.
-On average, these downturns last for about 1.5 years.
-Remind them that, after each of the past downturns, the stock market has fully recovered and even surpassed previous all-time highs.
+From 1942 to 2022, the U.S. has been through 15 bear markets.
+On average, bear markets last for about 11.3 months, which tend to be significantly shorter than bull markets which last 4.4 years on average.
+Remind them that, after each of the past downturns, the stock market often recovers.

-That is all to say that you should make sure clients understand that they have been through many market dips in the past and likely will see many more in the future.
-They are an inescapable part of investing and are something that all investors, new and old, should learn to cope with.
+You should make sure clients understand that there have been many market dips in the past, and they will likely see many more in the future.
+They are an inescapable part of investing and all investors, new and old, should learn to cope with volatility.

-Though your clients may be tempted to withdraw all of their investments or even halt their auto-deposits, now is the time to stay the course.
-History can show them that the market, and thus their portfolio, will recover.
+Though your clients may be tempted to make major withdrawals or even halt their auto-deposits when the market dives, remind them that now is the time to stay the course.
+History shows us that the market, and their portfolio, can recover.

 5. "Focus on what you can control."